WaylonWalker/waylonwalkerv2/src/pages/blog/more-itertools-windowed.md

 ---

+In python data science we often will reach for pandas a bit more than necessary.
+While pandas can save us so much there are times where there are alternatives that are much simpler.
+The `itertools` and `more-itertools` are full of cases of this.

-This post is a walkthrough of me solving a problem with `more-itertools` rather than reaching for a for loop.
+This post is a walkthrough of me solving a problem with `more-itertools` rather than reaching for a for loop, or pandas.

 I am working on a a one line link expander for my blog.
 I ended up doing it, just by modifying the markdown with python.
 I first split the post into lines